 How to Make Musical Instruments with Recycled Materials

-In this article, we’re going to show you how to do make drums, shakers, tambourines, and string instruments with recycled materials.
+In this article, I’m going to show you how to make drums, shakers, tambourines, and string instruments with recycled materials.
+The beautiful thing about this project is that you will most likely use materials found around the house.

 Since drumming can be performed on literally anything, making a drum set is one of the easiest tasks when it comes to DIY instruments from recycled materials.